 Putting the unbiased estimator and standard error together, a 100(1 - α)% confidence interval for the unbiased estimator of M is:

-CIunbiased= Nmn≤Munbiased±zα/2SEMunbiased
+CIunbiased= Munbiased±zα/2SEMunbiased

 With this confidence interval equation, we calculate coverage probabilities and examine the coverage probability function.

 Figure 2 illustrates the coverage probability function using Zhang’s approximate confidence interval when approximating M with the unbiased estimator.
 However, it is evident that the performance of this method is very poor, even worse than the MLE performance.
-Using the unbiased estimator, the coverage probability is always below the confidence level expect at one M, when M = 50.
+Using the unbiased estimator, the coverage probability is always below the confidence level except at M = 50.
 At every other M in the plot, with a confidence level of 0.95, the coverage probability is rarely above 0.75, and often far below 0.75.
 However, the fact that the unbiased estimator is performing worse in terms of coverage probability than the MLE is not surprising.
 Zhang notes that although the confidence intervals based on the unbiased estimator tend to be narrower, this comes at a cost in terms of coverage probability.

 Figure 2: CPF of NHG (Zhang - Unbiased) where N = 50, m = 3, Confidence Level = 0.95